Luodian/main-page-preview/src/content/post/search_r1.md

 To address these limitations, we aim to train LMMs that can interact with real-world environments and acquire three essential search-related capabilities: (1) *when to search*, (2) *what to search for*, and (3) *how to reason over search results to answer user queries*.
 Building on these goals, we introduce **MMSearch-R1**, the first end-to-end reinforcement learning framework designed to empower LMMs with on-demand search capabilities in open, internet-based environments.
 Our efforts are summarized as follows:

-- **Dataset Construction** We propose an automated approach to construct a multimodal search VQA dataset by estimating the model’s familiarity with each question.
+- **Dataset Construction** We propose an automated approach to construct a multimodal search VQA dataset by estimating the model's familiarity with each question.
 This enables the generation of search-required and search-free samples, further complemented by manually annotated test data covering diverse knowledge types and difficulty levels.
 - **Multimodal Search Tool Integration** We develop a real-world search pipeline combining an image search tool and a text search tool, enabling LMMs to retrieve relevant visual and textual information for unfamiliar inputs.
 - **Wiser Search via Reinforcement Learning** We introduce a GRPO-based RL framework that trains LMMs to decide when, what, and how to search.
 Our method achieves superior performance over RAG-based baselines while reducing search calls by over 30%.
 - **Open-Sourced Dataset and Framework** We will release our model, dataset and training framework to support future research in search-augmented multimodal reasoning.